-BA in Film and Television Production
+BA Degree in Film and Television Production

-The BA in Film and Television Production – delivered in conjunction with Griffith College – is a rigorous, three-year programme aimed at developing core technical and production skills alongside an aesthetic and historical appreciation of the development of the film and television industries.
+The BA Degree in Film and Television Production – delivered in conjunction with Griffith College – is a rigorous, three-year programme aimed at developing core technical and production skills alongside an aesthetic and historical appreciation of the development of the film and television industries.

 This programme equips students with key skills in writing, directing, cinematography, editing and completing projects for inclusion in an industry-standard showreel.
 The final year of the programme offers students a selection of electives allowing for specialisation in areas such as visual effects, post-production sound, screenwriting and cinematography.

 This programme is aimed at learners who have already begun to experiment with film making and visual storytelling in some capacity.
 Applicants will have a passion and curiosity for film and television, and the means by which it is produced.
 This will be supported by a proven interest in film making.

 Taught by tutors drawn predominantly from the professional industry, this programme is committed to fostering creativity alongside the practical skills essential to the contemporary film and television arena.

 Using the industry standard software and studio equipment available at Windmill Lane Recording Studios, you will work with our professional lecturing staff and industry guest speakers to develop a combination of practical skills, underpinned by theoretical lectures and tutorials.
 Programme modules and content will evolve to reflect educational developments